 Business displays are another alternative.
 Lots of businesses use "TVs" as displays for customer information, status monitoring, or presentation screens in meeting rooms and offices.
 While technically not TVs, since they don't have a TV tuner built in to receive broadcast signal, they often fit the bill of 4K displays that lack all of the smart TV features and software.

-You can shop specifically for commercial displays and business TVs through retailers like Best Buy, B&H Photo and NewEgg, or you can hunt for products directly from brands like Samsung, LG, Sharp and Panasonic.
+You can shop specifically for commercial displays and business TVs through retailers like Best Buy (opens in new tab), B&H Photo (opens in new tab) and NewEgg (opens in new tab), or you can hunt for products directly from brands like Samsung (opens in new tab), LG (opens in new tab), Sharp (opens in new tab) and Panasonic (opens in new tab).

 But pay attention to the specific product listings, because not all business displays are built alike.
 Some may not have the usual smart TV software, but still offer Wi-Fi connectivity and support for YouTube or require commercial controller software.